Hvaheterdu/hvaheterdu/README.md

 Application that notifies users about daily prayer times.

 **Features**
-- Automatic retrieval and calculation of prayer times
+- Automatic retrieval and calculation of prayer times.
-- Notification system
+- Notification system with sound and visual through a Arduino board.
-- Lightweight and simple implementation
+- Lightweight and simple implementation.

 🔗 https://github.com/Hvaheterdu/salah-notifier